Elizabeth Arnold (poet)

-Elizabeth Arnold (born 1958) is an American poet.
+Elizabeth Arnold (1958 – February 24, 2024) was an American poet.

+Life and career

-She graduated from University of Chicago, with a PhD.
-She teaches at the University of Maryland.
+Arnold graduated from University of Chicago, with a PhD.
+She taught at the University of Maryland.

 Her work has appeared in Poetry, Slate, TriQuarterly, Conjunctions, Antioch Review, Chicago Review, Sagetrieb, Literary Imagination, Gulf Coast, The Carolina Review, Tikkun, Pequod, Smartish Pace, Poetry Daily, Kalliope, and Shankpain.

+According to her publisher, Flood Editions, Arnold died after a long illness on February 24, 2024.